oavioz/aws-workshop-serverless-datalake/README.md

 ## Create S3 Bucket

-In this step, we will navigate to S3 Console and create the S3 bucket used throughout this demo.
+In this step, we will create S3 bucket used throughout this workshop.

 Login to AWS Console: https://console.aws.amazon.com/console/home?region=us-east-1

-Navigate to S3 Console & Create a new bucket in us-east-1 region :
+Navigate to S3 Console and create a new bucket in us-east-1 region :

 * GoTo : https://s3.console.aws.amazon.com/s3/home?region=us-east-1
 * Click - **Create Bucket**